infracost/vscode-infracost/README.md

 Both `resource` and `module` blocks support showing cost estimates.
 Infracost's VSCode extension even supports showing prices on **3rd party module blocks**!

 ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/modules.gif?raw=true)

 If a simple monthly cost isn't enough for you, just click the overview to show a detailed breakdown of what components affect the price.

 ![](https://github.com/infracost/vscode-infracost/blob/master/.github/assets/webview.gif?raw=true)

+To set the currency, run `infracost configure set currency EUR` (or any other ISO 4217 currency code).
+[This FAQ](https://www.infracost.io/docs/faq/#can-i-show-costs-in-a-different-currency) has more details.

 ## Demo